ruggeri/tech-notes/randos/bicycles/maintenance-log.md

 ## Maintenance Log

+- 2022-06-14
+  - Approximately.
+I changed the inner tube of the rear tire after it went flat.
+- 2022-06-12
+  - I adjusted the seat height up to 148mm.
+I had previously increased it to 138mm from 124mm.
+This seems to be a good height for me.
 - 2022-05-26
   - I replaced the 20T rear sprocket with a 22T sprocket.
 This should reduce my top speed by about 10% but decrease effort in the lowest